Here are some common questions and answers people have about renting.

 What happens with the tenancy deposit?

-With any tenancy that commenced after April 2007, the landlord is required to place your deposit into a tenancy deposit scheme backed by the government.
+Since 2007, a landlord is required to place your deposit into a tenancy deposit scheme backed by the government.

-Commonly, a four to six week deposit amount is required to be held throughout the tenancy for protection against the satisfactory performance by the tenant.
+Commonly, a month's deposit is taken, but this can be up to a maximum of five weeks rent.
+This amount is required to be held throughout the tenancy for protection against the satisfactory performance by the tenant.
 These obligations are made under the tenancy agreement but they commonly refer to the condition and upkeep of the property.

 The recommended method for a deposit to be held throughout the tenancy is by the ARLA member agent as a stakeholder between both the tenant and landlord.
 This ensures that come the end of the tenancy the agent should get an agreement from both parties before any potential deductions are made for whatever reason.